 At C4Life we make it easy to see how much CBD is in each product as well as how much CBD you are getting per ml (dropperful) so you can easily compare products.
 You can also find dosage information for all of our CBD oil tinctures on the back of each package and on our website product pages.
-Knowing how much CBD you are getting will help you figure out how to optimize its therapeutic benefits to suit your lifestyle and situation.
+Knowing how much CBD you are getting will help you figure out how to best use it.

 What is the recommended dose of CBD?

 The short answer is, it’s personal.
 Everyone is different.
 The right CBD dosage must be individually determined.
 (This is true for your pets too!)

 Currently, there are no medically approved guidelines for dosing.
 In fact, according to CBD Review, “many physicians are hesitant to prescribe cannabinoids like CBD.
 There are two reasons for this:

 - Doctors cannot prescribe (only recommend) cannabinoids, because there’s no recommended daily allowance (RDA) or universal dose for all people.

 - Most medical schools never cover CBD/cannabidiol therapy in their pharmacology courses (the drug curriculum revolves primarily around substances that can be patented).”

 Your regimen will depend on a variety of factors.
 These include, but are not limited to: